Why measure soil carbon sequestration?

 The key to beginning assessing the impact of agricultural emissions is to understand the dynamic nature of both agricultural management practices and naturally occurring environmental processes.
 The carbon cycle in agriculture involves, among other pathways, the conversion of CO2 in the atmosphere to carbon in plant biomass through photosynthesis, then to animal biomass through grazing, and finally to soil carbon through the decay of plant material and animal waste.
 This, in turn, is recycled into the atmosphere by soil microbial activity, creating a balanced cycle.
 Plants can also release CO2 back to the atmosphere via respiration.

-The carbon cycle in agricultural systems
+The carbon cycle in agriculture

 Interactions between agriculture and carbon stocks